Teen idol: 2000s

-ViacomCBS-owned Nickelodeon, a competitor to Disney Channel, has also developed its own slate of stars for its television shows, including Amanda Bynes, Drake Bell, Josh Peck, Emma Roberts, Miranda Cosgrove, Jennette McCurdy, Nathan Kress, Jamie Lynn Spears (sister of Britney Spears), Ariana Grande, Victoria Justice, Elizabeth Gillies, and groups the Naked Brothers Band and Big Time Rush, many of whom have not only starred in TV shows, but recorded songs as well.
-Many of the modern-day teen idols are females marketed as "role models" to teen and tween girls, a departure from the traditional role of the male teen idol marketed as the idolized teen "heartthrob".
-Actress Mischa Barton became a teen idol through her role on The O.C., with Entertainment Weekly naming her character Marissa Cooper "It Girl" of 2003.

 In 2002, Canadian singer Avril Lavigne dominated the music scene and eventually became a worldwide teen idol.
 Listed at #4 on Yahoo!'s Top 25 Teen Idols of all-time.

-During the popularity of her sister Jessica Simpson's MTV reality television series Newlyweds: Nick and Jessica with then-husband Nick Lachey, 7th Heaven actress Ashlee Simpson developed a music career through her own MTV spin-off reality series The Ashlee Simpson Show in 2004, and soon became a teen idol.

 American musician Taylor Swift entered the scene at age 16 by co-writing the song "Tim McGraw" with Liz Rose in 2005, after which she became a well-known and successful artist as well as a teen idol.

+Amanda Bynes dominated the teen comedy and sketch comedy scene in the early 2000s, garnering major roles in movies and her own popular network shows.

-Before reaching the age of 20, Ariana Grande had already been popular among secondary schoolchildren by starring in the teen comedy show Victorious (2010–2013).
+Before reaching the age of 20, Ariana Grande had already been popular among secondary schoolchildren by starring in the teen comedy show Victorious (2010–2013) on Nickelodeon.
 She left acting for singing, and although her singing career had a difficult start, she did capture the attention of producer and songwriter Max Martin, who had worked with many successful artists before.

-Teen idols were also popular in the R&B and Hip-Hop realm throughout this decade, including Chris Brown, JoJo, Bow Wow, 3LW, Ciara, Mario, B2K, Joss Stone, and Rihanna, among others.

-In the late 2000s, bands like Lillix, KSM, Everlife, and Clique Girlz became teen pop idols and have a teenage fanbase.
+Numerous other stars made also their debut on Nickelodeon, then a popular children's television channel.
+In the late 2000s, Miranda Cosgrove and Jennette McCurdy, the main stars of iCarly (2007-2012), rose to prominence as two recognizable faces on television for younger audiences.

 Discovered on YouTube by media entrepreneur Scooter Braun at the age of 13, Justin Bieber was ushered into fame with his 2009 album My World.